aravindmurugesh15/Lambda-code-Postgres-Long-running-report/README.md

 4. Create the step function and copy past the json then save it.

-5. change then lambda function and email address to sent to in the step function then save and test.
+5. Change then lambda function name you created in the code and email address to sent to in the step function then save and test.

+## Run the step function